emaesen/vue-feathers-productivity-app/README.md

       - [x] Delete
     - [x] redirects to login when session has expired
     - [x] todos board has "open tasks", "tasks in progress" and "completed tasks" lanes
+      - [x] "open tasks" and "completed tasks" lanes can be toggled between viewed and hidden states
     - [ ] todos with due date are shown on the calendar
     - [ ] todo can be associated with a reminder
     - [x] the logged-in user can access only their own todos